You’ve probably noticed a significant increase in the price of groceries during your weekly run.

 Save money on your weekly grocery list and make your ingredients go further by repurposing meats and vegetables.
 Roast chicken for dinner one night?
 Use the leftovers to make a casserole or soup.
 Not only will this save you money, but it’ll also cut down on your food waste.

 Related Reading: How to Save Money on Groceries in Canada

-Experts agree that food prices won’t settle down anytime soon, and the data from 2022
+Experts agree that food prices won’t be going down anytime soon, and the most recent data tends to confirm this.

 With that in mind, make sure you stick to a budget so you can get the most for your money when you’re at the store.
 If you’re looking to get serious about budgeting, check out these best budgeting apps.